webix-hub/gitbook-webix-jet/getting-started.md

 });
 ```

-In this module, there is a new data collection that loads data from the _data.php_ file.
-The module returns a helper method that provides access to DataCollection.
+The module returns a data collection that loads data from the _data.php_ file.

-The _views/data_ module has the following code:
+The _views/data_ module, which uses the model, has the following code:

 ```javascript
 //views/data.js